paulross/cpip/docs/doc_src/cmd_line_tools/index.rst

                             Add pre-include file path, this file precedes the initial translation unit. [default: []]
       -I INCUSR, --usr INCUSR
-                            Add user include search path. [default: []] -J INCSYS, --sys INCSYS
+                            Add user include search path (additive). [default: []] -J INCSYS, --sys INCSYS
-                            Add system include search path. [default: []]
+                            Add system include search path (additive). [default: []] --sys-auto-lang SYS_AUTO_LANG
+                            Get the system include search paths from the installed compiler for this language ("C" or "C++"). [default: ""]

 .. note::

     Multiprocessing: The pre-processor, and information derived from it, can only be run as a single process but writing individual source files can take advantage of multiple processes.
     As the latter constitutes the bulk of the time :file:`CPIPMain.py` takes then using the ``-j`` option on multi-processor machines can save a lot of time.

 Options
 ----------------